-- Make sure the BIOS is set to enable all populated sockets, and enable all cores in each socket. - Enable "Turbo Mode" if your processors support it. - Make sure hyper-threading is enabled in the BIOS. - Some NUMA-capable systems provide an option to disable NUMA by enabling node interleaving.
-In most cases you will get the best performance by disabling node interleaving. - Make sure any hardware-assisted virtualization features (VT-x, AMD-V, EPT, RVI) are enabled in the BIOS.
+- Make sure the BIOS is set to enable all populated sockets and to enable all cores in each socket. - Enable "Turbo Mode" in the BIOS if your processors support it. - Make sure hyper-threading is enabled in the BIOS for processors that support it. - Some NUMA-capable systems provide an option in the BIOS to disable NUMA by enabling node interleaving.
+In most cases you will get the best performance by disabling node interleaving. - Make sure any hardware-assisted virtualization features (VT-x, AMD-V, EPT, RVI, and so on) are enabled in the BIOS.